 -

 Broader Health Implications: Chronic disruption of the circadian rhythm due to consistent evening blue light exposure can have wider-reaching effects.
-When your body’s natural rhythms are constantly fighting against artificial light cues, it can lead to increased oxidative stress and potentially impact immune system function.
+When the body’s natural rhythms are constantly fighting against artificial light cues, it can lead to increased oxidative stress and potentially impact immune system function.
 Some experts suggest links to metabolic disorders, certain mental health conditions, and even an increased risk of chronic diseases, though these are typically associated with severe, prolonged circadian misalignment rather than a small blue night light alone.

 Navigating the Night: When and How to Use Night Lights Wisely